Skip to navigation Skip to main content Skip to footer

 Enabling scientific discoveries that improve public health

 Data drives discovery.
-UK Biobank’s unique, biomedical database – the largest, most detailed and openly accessible research resource of its kind – is enabling the global research community to make scientific discoveries that improve public health.
+UK Biobank’s unique, biomedical database – the largest, most detailed and most widely accessible of its kind – is enabling the global research community to make scientific discoveries that improve public health.

-Here you can find case studies of how UK Biobank is helping scientists and researchers to evolve our understanding of human health and the most common life-threatening diseases.
+Here you can find examples of how UK Biobank is helping scientists and researchers to evolve our understanding of human health and the most common life-threatening diseases.

 A cornerstone to discovery science